MicrosoftDocs/microsoft-salescopilot-docs/articles/view-opportunity-summary.md

 [!INCLUDE [preview-banner-section](includes/preview-banner-section.md)]

-You can view activities that are related to CRM opportunities or deals from partner applications within Sales Copilot.
+You can view activities that are related to CRM opportunities or deals from partner applications within Copilot for Sales.
 To view activities from partner applications, you must:

 1. Get the feature enabled, as it is not enabled by default.
 2. Create a connection using Power Apps connectors.